Yom Teruah, Day of Trumpets 101

 Gather with others to declare this set apart day.

 As you read in Nehemiah and Joel, you get the idea that this day is a day of proclaiming the next set apart day that is coming.
 Part of the purpose of Yom Teruah is declare that Yom Kippur is only ten days away.
-Yom Teruah is a celebration feast, but it also is a reminder that the day of Atonement is coming quickly.
+Yom Teruah is a celebration feast, but it is also a reminder that the day of Atonement is coming quickly.
 All throughout scripture you will find the blowing of trumpets is associated with the day of judgement and atonement.
 The Day of Trumpets declares the coming of our Lord Messiah, King and Judge.
 For those who are ready this is an exciting day to look forward to for ourselves.
 But for the ones who are not ready for His return, we mourn, and for the price that was paid we prepare our hearts in humility.
 Yom Teruah, the Trumpets proclaim that this day is coming.

 How can you celebrate this holiday?